John M. Baird has two decades of experience in defending major technology clients in patent litigation. Examples of his

-Mr. Baird also has experience in prosecuting patent and trademark applications before the United States Patent and Trademark Office.
-He is a registered patent attorney, focusing in the electrical and mechanical arts.
-He has experience drafting, analyzing and negotiating intellectual property licenses, including patent, trademark and software licenses.
+Mr. Baird also has experience in prosecuting patent and trademark applications before the USPTO, as well as advising on international strategies and filings.
+He is a registered patent attorney in the U.S., focusing in the electrical and mechanical arts.
+He also has experience drafting, analyzing and negotiating intellectual property licenses, including patent, trademark and software licenses.

-He represents clients in matters covering a diverse range of technologies, including data communications and networking (including WiFi, 4G/LTE, MoCA, OFDM, VoIP, SIP, RTP protocols, techniques and infrastructure), network security (including intrusion detection and protection systems and protocols, as well as telemetry based systems), video imaging and conferencing, data center infrastructure and virtualization, mobility (including Mobile IP and other tunneling techniques), optical fiber communications (including precoding, laser optics, modulation technologies, amplifiers, add/drop multiplexing and switching, coherent transmission and detection, demodulation and equalization), thin films and related deposition techniques, semiconductor fabrication, packaging and circuitry, digital advertising, medical devices, lighting and other consumer electronics.
+He represents clients in matters covering a diverse range of technologies, including data communications and networking (including WLAN/WiFi, 4G/LTE, WPAN, MoCA, OFDM, VoIP, SIP, RTP protocols, techniques and infrastructure), network security (including intrusion detection and protection systems and protocols, as well as telemetry based systems), video imaging and conferencing, data center infrastructure and virtualization, mobility (including Mobile IP and other tunneling techniques), optical fiber communications (including precoding, laser optics, modulation technologies, amplifiers, add/drop multiplexing and switching, coherent transmission and detection, demodulation and equalization), thin films and related deposition techniques, semiconductor fabrication, packaging and circuitry, digital advertising, medical devices, lighting and other consumer electronics.

 Prior to his legal career, Mr. Baird served as an officer in the United States Navy, where he managed the operation and maintenance of nuclear power plants, including electrical power generation and distribution on a Nimitz class aircraft carrier.

-Mr. Baird is a 2008 cum laude graduate of George Mason University School of Law and a 1998 graduate of Cornell University (B.S., Electrical Engineering).
+Mr. Baird is a 2008 cum laude graduate of George Mason University School of Law, Virginia (Juris Doctorate) and a 1998 graduate of Cornell University, New York (Bachelor of Science, Electrical Engineering).

-- Lead counsel representing Petitioner Ruckus Wireless, Inc. in instituted IPRs challenging the validity of patents held by XR Communications, LLC that are directed to wireless beam forming techniques.
+Lead counsel for petitioner Ruckus Wireless, Inc. in IPRs challenging the validity of patents held by XR Communications, LLC directed to wireless beam steering techniques.
 Inter Partes Review Nos.
 2018-01018, and -01017.
 Argued final trial hearing for the two IPRs.
-The PTAB found in favor of petitioner, holding all challenged claims unpatentable and denied the patent owner’s motions to amend.
+The PTAB found in favor of petitioner, holding all challenged claims unpatentable and denying the patent owner’s motions to amend.